Azure/bicep/docs/tutorial/06-creating-modules.md

 Modules are a powerful way to separate your bicep files into logical units and abstract away complex resource declarations.

-## Using if condition with bicep Modules
+## Using if() and for keywords with bicep Modules

-Modules also support the `if` keyword to conditionally deploy the module, just like a `resource` does.
+Modules also support both the `if` and `for` keywords, just like a `resource` does.
 Let's add a new `param` called `deployStorage` and use it conditionally deploy the storage account module:

 ```bicep
 param deployStorage bool = true